multiversx/mx-docs/docs/developers/transactions/tx-data.md

 [comment]: # (mx-context-auto)

-The example below is a blackbox test for upgrade functionality.
-This call encapsulates a raw_upgrade that explicitly sets the upgrade call source with a specific ManagedAddress and upgradeable code metadata.
+The example below is an endpoint that contains upgrade functionality.
+This call encapsulates a raw_upgrade that explicitly sets the upgrade call source with a specific ManagedAddress and *upgradeable* code metadata.
 ```rust title=lib.rs
 #[endpoint]
 fn upgrade_from_source(